danilocurvelo/imd0030-20242/projects/shortest-paths.md

 Edge relaxation
 : If the new distance to the neighboring node using this edge is better than the best-known `distTo` the node, update `distTo` and `edgeTo` accordingly.

-{: .deliverable }
-Explain the part of the `ToposortDAGSolver` class that you're most proud of programming.

 ### DynamicProgrammingSeamFinder

 A dynamic programming algorithm that implements `SeamFinder`.
 The dynamic programming approach processes pixels in a topological order: start from the leftmost column and work your way right, using the previous columns to help identify the best shortest paths.
 The difference is that dynamic programming does not create a graph representation (vertices and edges) nor does it use a graph algorithm.